heysahilsingh/project-task-keep/README.md

 ### [View Live Demo](https://heysahilsingh.github.io/task-keep-webapp/)

-Task Keeper is a simple and intuitive to-do list web application that allows users to create, edit, and delete tasks and task lists.
+Task Keep is a simple and intuitive to-do list web application that allows users to create, edit, and delete tasks and task lists.
 It is designed to help users stay organized and manage their tasks effectively.

 The web app is also a Progressive Web App (PWA), which means it can be installed and used as a standalone application on mobile devices and desktops.